adrianosotos/cart-page/README.md

 Just go to [http://localhost:3000](http://localhost:3000) and have fun!

-## This project is coverage by component tests
+## This project is covered by component tests

 ```bash
 npm run test